 Health - Food - Science - Community

-High dietary ingestion of fruits, vegetables, and whole grains may help guard against the development of non-alcoholic fatty liver disease.
+High dietary ingestion of fruits, vegetables, and other antioxidant-rich foods may exert a protective effect against liver cancer.

-Habitual consumption of fruits and vegetables may help to fend off cardiovascular diseases.
+Regular intake of generous portions of fruits and vegetables may help to fend off ovarian cancer.

-Habitual consumption of fruits and vegetables may help slash an individual's risk of developing osteoporosis.
+Generous consumption of fruits and vegetables may help halt the onset and progression of cognitive decline.